bmizerany/sinatra-redis/README.md

 Extends [Sinatra](http://www.sinatrarb.com/) with an extension method for dealing with redis databases using the rubyredis.rb client library that comes with the redis source (pre-packaged with this library for convenience).

-Install the `sinatra-redis` with rip.
-No gem support yet.
+You can Install the `sinatra-redis` with rip

     $ rip install git://github.com/bmizerany/sinatra-redis.git

+or
+    $ gem install sinatra-redis -s http://gems.gemcutter.org
+or

+    $ gem install bmizerany-sinatra-redis -s http://gems.gemcutter.org

+and use like:

     $ vim sinatra-using-redis.rb

     require 'sinatra'